Deep Reinforcement Learning for Resource Constrained Multiclass Scheduling in Wireless Networks: Introduction

 \section{Introduction}

+Scheduling and resource allocation are two relevant yet challenging problems with a plethora of practical applications in various fields.
+For instance, in computing systems, computational processes have to be efficiently arranged and planned for the server to handle them; in management, each person is assigned a set of jobs for completion; in logistics, packages have to be carefully matched to each truck.
+Since resources, e.g., central processing units (CPUs), workers, trucks, etc., are limited, they have to be shared efficiently among different tasks and requests so as to optimize the system performance.
+Optimal resource allocation, together with the associated scheduling task, is one of the main challenges and requirements for the design of communication networks.
+How efficiently the available resources (e.g., subbands, timeslots, beams, transmit power, etc.) are managed has a direct impact on the communication system performance.

-User scheduling, i.e., which user to serve, and the associated resource allocation, i.e., which resources to assign to scheduled users, are two long-standing and relevant fundamental problems, in particular in mobile communications.
-There is a plethora of new Internet applications with very diverse requirements in terms of Quality of Service (QoS).
-Some applications require the transmission of a large amount of data without any strict deadline, whereas some other, usually mission-critical, applications are time-sensitive and a small amount of data has to be reliably received within a stringent latency constraint.
-The increased heterogeneity in users' traffic and the diverse QoS requirements complicates substantially the provisioning of high fidelity, personalized service of guaranteed QoS.
-The objective of this work is to design a system architecture and an algorithm, take as inputs the specific constraints of the traffic/service class each user belongs to and and schedules users for service allocating the resources required in order to maximize the number of satisfied users.
+In this paper, we investigate the problem of scheduling and resource allocation in wireless networks.
+A base station (BS) sends data traffic to mobile users, which have different application-dependent Quality of Service (QoS) requirements.
+We consider applications that require delivery of large amounts of data without any strict deadline, as well as time-sensitive or mission-critical ones involving low payload packets that have to be reliably received within a stringent latency constraint.
+The increased heterogeneity in users' traffic and the diverse service requirements substantially complicate the provisioning of high fidelity, personalized service with QoS guarantees.
+The objective of this work is to design a generic architecture and efficient algorithms, which take as inputs the specific constraints of the traffic/service class where each user belongs to and as outputs the set of users to serve, as well as the allocated resources and timeslots, as means to maximize the number of satisfied users.